IgniteUI/indigo-design-docfx/en/components/grid-editing.md

 ## Cell Editing

 The Grid Cell Editing happens cell by cell and is configured via the Body Cell that one wants to display in edit mode via the `Grid Feature` override.
 Once you set it to `Cell Feature/Cell Editing`, you will have an editable Grid that respects this mode.
-Also, this marks the editable columns of the Grid as far as code generation is concerned.

 <img class="responsive-img" src="../images/grid_cell_edit.png" srcset="../images/grid_cell_edit@2x.png 2x" />